RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-actions/scaffolder-backend-module-utils/README.md

 This action allows you to parse a file in your workspace or output from a previous step and extract values from Json to output or use in subsequent actions.

-This action uses [Jsonata](https://jsonata.org/) to parse Json.
+This action uses [Jsonata](https://jsonata.org/) to parse JSON.
 You can test Jsonata expressions [here](https://try.jsonata.org/) while writing your template.

 ```yaml
 ---